Tadeas-Jun/Palettey/README.md

 The Contrasting Color algorithm fills up most of its palette using the Darken-Lighten algorithm, but the last two colors of the palette are dedicated to a contrasting color and its darker version.
 The contrasting color is found by finding the opposite side of the color wheel - i.e. calculating the `255 - x` value for each of the RGB values.
 The second and third example palettes were generated using this algorithm and the input colors `#ff652f` and `#516868`.

+The Pride Flag algorithm generates colors based on a given pride flag.
+The algorithm first calculates the relationship (on the RGB scale) each individual color of a flag has to its center color, and then applies that relationship in reverse to the input color to receive each color of the palette.
+The fourth and fitfh example color palettes were generated using this algorithm and the input colors `#adb0ff` for the lesbian pride flag and `#ffebd6` for the bisexual pride flag.
+The flags currently available to be used using this algorithm by specifying the option in the command are:
+ - `bisexual_flag`
+ - `transgender_flag`
+ - `pansexual_flag`
+ - `lesbian_flag`
+ - `mlm_flag`

 ## Contact
 If you have any questions about Palettey, if you need an PHP / Discord developer, or if you just want to chat for a while, please feel free to reach out to Tadeas using his email contact@tadeasjun.com, or on Discord - **Tadeas Salvatore Jun#9537**.